scarpl/Rock_Paper_Scissors/README.md

 The game has two players.
 In a single round of the game, each player secretly chooses one of three moves, or "throws" — rock, paper, or scissors.
 Then, players reveal their moves at the same time.
 If both players picked the same move, there is no winner.
 Otherwise, rock beats scissors; paper beats rock; and scissors beat paper.
 Players can play a single round, or "best of three", or any number of other options.

-##Project Aim
+## Project Aim
-Project submitted to udacity for Introduction to Programming with Python II course
+Project submitted to udacity for Introduction to Programming with Python II course.

+## Contribution
+Hopefully, this project may not require additional effort to further develop.
+However, feel free to reach me for any good ideas or improvements from wich I can learn much more about python :).